Before Medicare, only 56% of seniors had hospital insurance.

-Medicare eligible seniors will be automatically enrolled in Parts A starting their 65th birth month if they are already receiving social security benefits or the Railroad Retirement Board (BRB).
+Medicare eligible seniors will be automatically enrolled in Parts A starting their 65th birth month if they are already receiving social security or the Railroad Retirement Board (BRB) benefits.
 These recipients will receive their Medicare card approximately three months before their 65th birth month.

 Close to age 65 but not electing to receive Social Security?

 Part A coverage will pay for a large amount of your health expenses, but not all of it.

 The following will be out-of-pocket costs that you are responsible for, unless you purchase a Medigap policy to offset these expenses:

 ✓Long-term nursing care (over 100 days)

 ✓Physical exams other than your annual wellness visit

 ✓Routine foot care

 ✓ Hearing aids